 Once we have the series of bits that we are going to send, we can turn the bits into a wave.
 There are several ways to do this, so I’ll explain the simplest one.
 The signal “waves” for a little bit to represent a “1” and doesn’t “wave” for a little bit to represent a “0”.
 The following diagram should make this a little more clear for the sequence 1011:

-As you can see from the picture, once we receive the signal we can simply measure the amplitude of the wave for a given period to determine whether the current bit is a 0 or a 1.
+As you can see from the picture, once we receive the signal we can simply measure the amplitude of the wave for a given period to determine whether the current bit is a zero or a one.
 It’s important to note that the sender and the receiver must agree on how long these 0’s and 1’s last and at what frequency they are being sent, or else the message will not be able to be recovered.
 We will explain how these pulses are physically sent out in the next section.

 The goal of modulation is to take a signal (analog or digital) and turn it into an analog signal that has some carrier frequency , which can then be transmitted as an electromagnetic wave.
 There are two stages: modulation and demodulation.